Economic and Political Overview

 Main Political Parties

 Namibia has a multi-party system.
-The main parties are:
+The main parties include:

 • SWAPO (South West African People's Organisation): Centre-left (Governing party since the independence of Namibia)